ysndr/MSc-Thesis/chapter/background.md

 ### Description of Key Methods

-the authors of langserver.org [@langserver] identified six "key methods" of the LSP.
+the authors of langserver.org [@sourcegraphLangserverOrg] identified six "key methods" of the LSP.
 The methods represent a fundamental set of capabilities, specifically: